filecoin-station/desktop/docs/MODULE_INTERFACE.md

 6. A module's `stderr` will be stored in the same module-specific log file as its `stdout`, to be used for post-mortem debugging.

-7. A module exposes its stats via HTTPS, on an address communicated via `stdout` (see above `API:`).
+7. A module exposes its stats via HTTP(S), on an address communicated via `stdout` (see above `API:`).
 The response will be a JSON object.
 It is for Station to interpret the response and update its UI accordingly.
 The responses should be as consistent as possible.

     Example:
     ```json